 The answer is that you do not make 11-hydroxy-THC.
 It is formed in your body as a result of consuming THC.
 THC, or delta-9-tetrahydrocannabinol, is the main active ingredient in cannabis.
 It's what gets you high when you smoke or consume cannabis.

 However, another molecule called Delta-11 THC (11-hydroxy-delta9-tetrahydrocannabinol) has similar effects to THC but might be even more potent and addictive than the original compound.
 Enzymes synthesize THC and Delta-11 THC in your body, called cytochrome P450 oxidases (CYP450).

 These enzymes break down cannabinoids into other compounds that have different effects on the body.
 One of these enzymes converts THC into Delta-11 THC, which causes an increased heart rate, dry mouth, eyes, and increased appetite—all symptoms of being high.

 Yes, Delta-11 THC is safe at moderate levels.
 The average person has a THC-COOH level of 10 ng/mL, about one-tenth of the concentration in urine after smoking a joint.
 The average THC-COOH level in urine is about 500 ng/mL, about ten times higher than the average in blood.

-However, the average level is higher among people who smoked multiple joints per week or monthly.
-In other words, if you're a regular smoker, your body will have more THC metabolites than others, but it doesn't mean that you're impaired by them at all.
+However, the average level is higher among people who smoke multiple joints per week or monthly.
+In other words, if you're a regular smoker, your body will have more THC metabolites than others, but that doesn't mean that you're impaired by them at all.

 Is Delta-11 THC Legal?

 The answer depends on where you live and whether your state has laws against driving with drugs in your system.
-In most states, it's illegal to drive while impaired by drugs or alcohol.
+In most states, it's illegal to drive while under the influence of drugs or alcohol.
 However, it can be difficult to determine whether these substances impair someone at any given moment.